-We may find it harder to retain and raise funds, and we may lose investment opportunities in the future, if we do not match the prices, structures and terms offered by our competitors.
+We may find it harder to retain and raise funds, and we may lose investment opportunities in the future, if we do not offer prices, structures and terms competitive with those offered by our competitors.
 We may not be able to maintain our current fee structures as a result of industry pressure from investors to reduce fees.
 In order to maintain our desired fee structures in a competitive environment, we must be able to continue to provide clients with investment returns and service that incentivize them to pay our desired fee rates.
-We cannot assure you that we will succeed in providing investment returns and service that will allow us to maintain our desired fee structure.
+No assurance can be made that we will succeed in providing investment returns and service that will allow us to maintain our desired fee structure.
 Fee reductions on existing or future new business could have a material adverse effect on our profit margins and results of operations.